 Part of being a responsible resident in USC Housing includes an awareness of their surroundings.
-Students that observe a policy violation are expected to either remove themselves from the situation or to take proactive steps to prevent the policy violation from occurring.
-Failure to do so may result in being charged for the policy violations.
+Students that observe a policy violation are expected to either remove themselves from the situation or take proactive steps to prevent the policy violation from occurring.
+Failure to reasonably do so may result in documentation for the policy violations.